ruhoh/ruhoh.com/docs/2/pages.md

 icon : icon-pencil
 ---

-A **Page** in ruhoh is the base resource type for exposing content at a URL endpoint and having functionality like layouts, sub-layouts, custom permalink, categories, tags, etc.
+# What is a Page?

-In other words, we can make any resource **page-like** by inheriting from the base `Pages` resource.
+A **Page** in ruhoh is the base resource type for delivering content at a given URL.
+Usually this content is a literal file and by default the URL is just the 'clean' path to the file as it exists in your directory.

-In this way, all "posts" are "page-like" -- they inherit from this page resource and share the same functionality.
+All page-like resources can have a layout, sub-layout, custom permalink, categories, tags and other features that make a page act like a page.

 # Create